bengl/imhotap/README.md

 use whatever reporter you'd like.

-No assumptions are made about what underlying test framework is used in each of the files, but if your tests don't produce TAP output, it's recommended that you use the `-q/--quieter` option to suppress output from individual test files.
+No assumptions are made about what underlying test framework is used in each of the files.
+If your tests produce TAP in either stdout or stderr, the output of the first of those two streams that looks like TAP data will be treated as a subtest.
+If neither stream looks like TAP data, both streams will be displayed inside a YAML block.

 Some test frameworks that should work well with `imhotap` are: